-A month has gone by since the last earnings report for Mercury Systems (MRCY).
-Shares have lost about 9% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Mercury Systems (MRCY).
+Shares have lost about 3.4% in that time frame, outperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Mercury Systems due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Mercury Systems' Q1 Earnings & Revenues Top Estimates
+Mercury Systems Misses Q4 Earnings & Revenue Estimates

-Mercury Systems reported solid first-quarter fiscal 2022 results, wherein both earnings and revenues not only outpaced the respective Zacks Consensus Estimate but also improved year over year.
+Mercury Systems reported dismal fourth-quarter fiscal 2022 results, wherein revenues and earnings missed the respective Zacks Consensus Estimate.

-The company ended the quarter with a backlog of $883.9 million, up $57.8 million on a year-over-year basis.
-Within the next 12 months, products worth $553.9 million from this order backlog are expected to be shipped.
+The company ended the quarter with a backlog of $1.04 billion, up $128.1 million on a year-over-year basis.
+Within the next 12 months, products worth $646.7 million from this order backlog are expected to be shipped.

 Balance Sheet & Other Details